omkar-here/Groww_Assignment/README.md

 # Online Shopping Checkout Experience

-This project is a user-friendly, visually engaging, and responsive online shopping checkout experience developed as part of the Frontend Developer - Intern assignment for [Company Name].
+This project is a user-friendly, visually engaging, and responsive online shopping checkout experience developed as part of the Frontend Developer - Intern assignment.

 ## Live Demo